Manchester United manager Sir Alex Ferguson has slammed Newcastle and Alan Pardew following his side's 4-3 win at Old Trafford on Boxing Day.

 The Red Devils boss then went on to lament his team's high-profile status, suggesting the world is more inclined to take note of spats involving the "most famous club in world" instead of a "wee club in the north east".

-"It is unfortunate but I am the manager of the most famous club in the world," he stated.
+"It is unfortunate but I am the manager of the most famous club in the world," he added.
 "Not Newcastle, a wee club in the north east.

 "I was demonstrative.
 I am always demonstrative.
 Everyone knows that.
 I am an emotional guy.
 But I was not abusive.
 I shouted Mike over.